 We haven’t even scratched the surface of what’s possible with this business model!

-What would happen in your company if somebody enrolled thousands of people in just a few short weeks?
+What would happen in your company if somebody personally enrolled hundreds (or thousands) of people in just a few short weeks?

 How much momentum would be created?